cloudflare/cloudflare-docs/content/cloudflare-one/policies/data-loss-prevention/datasets.md

 ### Prepare a dataset

+{{<Aside type="warning" header="Title cells">}}

+Column title cells may result in false positives in Custom Wordlist datasets and should be removed.
+DLP will detect and use title cells as column names for Exact Data Match datasets.

+{{</Aside>}}

 To prepare a dataset for DLP, add your desired data to a single-column spreadsheet.
 Each line must be at least six characters long.
 Entries do not require trailing or final commas.
-Title cells may result in false positives and should not be included.

 For compatibility, save your file in either `.csv` or `.txt` format with LF (`\n`) newline characters.
 DLP does not support CRLF (`\r\n`) newline characters.